LandisLin/MSBA-Capstone-Project/README.md

 python forum_analyzer.py
 ```

-### 3. Launch the Dashboard (with existing data sheets)
+### 3. Launch the Dashboard (needs data result sheets to be present in the corresponding folder)
 ```bash
 streamlit run streamlit_dashboard.py
 ```
-This opens the interactive web dashboard for data visualization.
+This opens the local-hosted interactive web dashboard for data visualization.

-(Note: You need to have your own FRED API key and put it in .env file with this format: FRED_API_KEY=...)

 ---

 ## 📂 Code Structure & Categories